scala/improvement-proposals/content/unroll-default-arguments.md

 This configuration of version is not allowed given our definition of backwards compatibility: that definition assumes that `Unrolled` must be of a greater or equal version than `UnrolledObj`, which itself must be of a greater or equal version than the final call to `UnrolledObj.foo`.
-However, the reverse forwarders are to fulfill our requirement [All Overrides Are Equivalent](#all-overrides-are-equivalent): looking at `trait Unrolled // version 3` and `object UnrolledObj // version 2` in isolation, we find that without the reverse forwarders the signature `foo(String, Int, Boolean, Long)`
+However, the reverse forwarders are needed to fulfill our requirement [All Overrides Are Equivalent](#all-overrides-are-equivalent): looking at `trait Unrolled // version 3` and `object UnrolledObj // version 2` in isolation, we find that without the reverse forwarders the signature `foo(String, Int, Boolean, Long)`